Juane99/CNN-Retraining-Project/README.md

 ### How to use 🔧
-In the memory folder you can find the LaTeX files with the documentation of the project.
+In the "memoria" folder you can find the LaTeX files with the documentation of the project.
 There is also a .py file with the whole code of the project.